php array filter array_filter() function

 3 => string 'BMW' (length=3)

-This example checks if the element is a string or not.
+This example uses the array_filter function to filter the array and check if the element is a string or not in PHP.

 An example of a user-made function: